Andy Roddick: Media appearances

+On April 2, 2023, Roddick participated with Michael Chang, Andre Agassi and John McEnroe in the first live airing of Pickleball on ESPN in the Million dollar Pickleball Slam at the Hard Rock Casino in Hollywood, Fla.

+In 2024, Roddick began a weekly podcast series for Tennis Channel named "Served with Andy Roddick".

 Personal life

 From 2003 to 2004, Roddick dated actress and singer Mandy Moore.

 It was while Roddick was watching a show on the CNN/Sports Illustrated website called She Says Z Says that he first noticed Brooklyn Decker, to whom he is now married.
 According to Decker in an interview with David Letterman, Roddick had his agent contact her agent to arrange an initial meeting.
 The two began dating in 2007, and on March 31, 2008, Roddick announced on his website that they had become engaged.
 The couple were married on April 17, 2009, in Austin, Texas.

-On May 2, 2015, the couple announced they were expecting their first child.
-Brooklyn gave birth to their first child, a son named Hank, on September 30, 2015.
-In July 2017, Roddick announced that he and Decker were expecting their second child.
-Brooklyn gave birth to their daughter Stevie on November 27, 2017.
+Decker gave birth to the couple's first child on September 30, 2015.
+She gave birth to their second child, a daughter, on November 27, 2017.